-As mentioned earlier, the GMAT exam is an integral admission prerequisite for graduate management courses.
-Having said that, the benefits of the GMAT exam are not limited to getting admissions only; your performance in the GMAT can help you get good jobs and internships as well.
+As mentioned earlier, GMAT is an integral admission prerequisite for graduate management courses.
+Having said that, the benefits of the GMAT are not limited to getting admissions only; your performance in the GMAT can help you get good jobs and internships as well.

 - Improves your chances of getting admissions to top b-schools – A high score in the GMAT test improves your chances of getting admission to a business school of your choice.
-This is because the GMAT scores prove your knowledge and capacity to learn.
-However, all the other components of the applications such as personal essays, work experience, SOP, etc are subjective.
+Most prestigious global b-schools accept GMAT scores.
+Besides, a lot of Indian b-schools accept GMAT scores as well.
+This is because the GMAT scores are proof of your knowledge and skills.
+However, all the other components of the applications such as personal essays, work experience, SOP, etc., are subjective.

 - Qualifies you for merit-based scholarships – MBA education can be extremely expensive.
-Though there are multiple ways to fund your management education such as by way of taking loans, etc. Among all, scholarships are the best way to fund your education.
-Most scholarships are merit-based, which means you are eligible to apply for scholarships, only if you prove to be exceptional in your studies.
-Having a strong GMAT score can certainly help you here.
-A great GMAT score is one way to demonstrate that you’re an excellent candidate.
+However, there are multiple ways to fund your management education— you could take a loan or even apply for scholarships.
+Scholarships are the best way to fund your education but since most scholarships are merit-based, you need to be eligible to apply for scholarships.
+Having said that, some scholarships are also means-based scholarships or community-based and more, however, you need to be eligible for any one.
+Having a strong GMAT score can certainly help you here as it is proof that you’re an excellent candidate.

 - Better job opportunities post-MBA – If you are a candidate who achieved a stellar score on the GMAT, you are most likely to get into a top business school to pursue your MBA.
 Once you complete your MBA from top institutes, you are more likely to get a highly rewarding job.